n0nag0n/firefly/README.md

 ### Modify php.ini settings

-Since Jimmybox 3.2 you can manage the php.ini settings from within the provisioning folder:
+Since firefly 1.0.0 you can manage the php.ini settings from within the provisioning folder:

-- modify the php.ini files for php-fpm / php-cli in provisioning/php.ini/{php-version}/fpm/php.ini
+- modify the `php.ini` files for php-fpm / php-cli in `provisioning/php.ini/{php-version}/fpm/php.ini`
 - after this perform a vagrant reload --provision

 ````nashorn js